 In 1975, Rollin Jr., Norma, and their son Jeff bought an A & W restaurant on Highway 16.
 By 1977, the A & W had become Griffith’s Drive-In.
 In 1984, the Griffiths welcomed Jeff’s wife Laurie into the family and the business.
 Rodney Stroud joined the Griffith’s staff in the same year, right before graduating Griffin High School.
 In 1989, ownership of Griffith’s passed from Rollin Jr. to Jeff and by 1990 there were 3 more little Griffiths (Micki, Rusty, and Jessi) growing up in the restaurant industry.

-In April of 2001, Griffith’s got a facelift and a new building on the opposite end of the property to accommodate the growing business, and also debuted a new eat-in side to the restaurant.
+In April of 2001, Griffith’s got a face lift and a new building on the opposite end of the property to accommodate the growing business, and also debuted a new eat-in side to the restaurant.
 Shortly afterwards, Griffith’s started offering breakfast.
-In 2011, Griffith’s began offering catering services.

-Today you can still find the hamburgers, hotdogs, fried chicken, steak sandwiches chili, and slaw that has made Griffith’s a household name in these 30+ years.
+Today you can still find the hamburgers, hot dogs, fried chicken, steak sandwiches chili, and slaw that has made Griffith’s a household name in these 40+ years.
 You can sit and have the best glass of sweet tea in the city, and enjoy a slice of Mrs. Norma’s homemade pound cake, coconut pie, or buttermilk pie that will satisfy the fiercest of any sweet tooth in the south.
-You’ll find yourself suspended in time, serenaded by the jukebox, drinking a hand-dipped and spun milkshake, and plenty of southern hospitality and charm to spare.
+You’ll find yourself suspended in time drinking a hand-dipped and spun milkshake, and surrounded by plenty of southern hospitality, and charm to spare.

 You can find a Griffith there almost any time the doors are open.
 Come in, sit, and chat for a spell, we love to have company!